roperscrossroads/tastic-flasher/README.md

 - **Built-in Serial Monitor**: The built-in Serial Monitor allows debugging and troubleshooting of issues encountered on Meshtastic devices via the native serial logging interface.

 ## Getting Started
-To use the Meshtastic Web Flasher, simply visit [https://flasher.meshtastic.org](https://flasher.meshtastic.org).
-The website is designed to be intuitive and easy to navigate, allowing you to start flashing your devices right away.
+To use the Tastic Flasher, visit the deployment URL once it's configured with GitHub Pages.
+The interface is designed to be intuitive and easy to navigate, allowing you to flash your custom Tastic firmware builds directly to your supported devices.

 ## Contributing
 Interested in contributing?
 Here's how you can get involved: